-- Handling of Corporate Governance Code

-The Nominating Committee commenced initiatives for the succession plan for the President & CEO, Representative Executive Officer in December 2015 - 2) The Company established its Basic Policy on Corporate Governance (September 2015) and revised its Corporate Organization Basic Regulations (October 2015) in line with the enactment of the Corporate Governance Code (June 2015) - Clarification of functions and division of roles Board of Directors The Board of Directors have the power to decide the President & CEO, Representative Executive Officer ("President") - 2) Nominating Committee The Nominating Committee has the responsibility for overseeing the selection process for the next President - 3) President - The President devises and implements the process and schedule for the succession plan for the President & CEO, Representative Executive
+- 1. Handling of Corporate Governance Code - The Nominating Committee commenced initiatives for the succession plan for the President & CEO, Representative Executive Officer in December 2015 - The Company established its Basic Policy on Corporate Governance (September 2015) and revised its Corporate Organization Basic Regulations (October 2015) in line with the enactment of the Corporate Governance Code (June 2015) - 2.
+Clarification of functions and division of roles - 1) Board of Directors The Board of Directors have the power to decide the President & CEO, Representative Executive Officer ("President") - Nominating Committee The Nominating Committee has the responsibility for overseeing the selection process for the next President - President The President devises and implements the process and schedule for the succession plan for the President & CEO., Representative Executive

-Officer and reports the content and progress of said plan to the Nominating Committee 3.
-Status of initiatives
+Officer and reports the content and progress of said plan to the Nominating Committee

-- The President makes a report to the Nominating Committee once every six months on initiatives such as the clarification of qualification requirements, the selection of succession candidate(s), the formulation and implementation of development plans that include the assignment of tough missions, and the verification and assessment of the status of development - 2) The Nominating Committee, based on said report, provides guidance and advice on the succession plan for the President & CEO, Representative Executive Officer while simultaneously providing necessary information in Committee activity reports given at meetings of the Board of Directors as the occasion demands - 4.
-Results - Final verification of the selection of then-Senior Executive Vice President and Executive Officer Toshimitsu Taiko ("Mr. Taiko") as the next candidate for President was carried out at the meeting of the Nominating Committee for February 2022 The selection of Mr. Taiko as the next President was - 2) The selection of Mir.
-Tarko as the next President was approved and passed unanimously at the meeting of the Board of Directors for February 2022
+- 3. Status of initiatives - The President makes a report to the Nominating Committee once every six months on initiatives such as the clarification of qualification requirements, the selection of succession candidate(s), the formulation and implementation of development plans that include the assignment of tough missions, and the verification and assessment of the status of development - 2) The Nominating Committee, based on said report, provides guidance and advice on the succession plan for the President & CEO, Representative Executive Officer while simultaneously providing necessary information in Committee activity reports given at meetings of the Board of Directors as the occasion demands - Results - Final verification of the selection of then-Senior Executive Vice President and Executive Officer Toshimitsu Taiko ("Mr. Taiko") as the next candidate for President was carried out at the meeting of the Nominating Committee for February 2022 - The selection of Mr. Taiko as the next President was approved and passed unanimously at the meeting of the Board of Directors for February 2022